alanesq/esp32cam-demo/README.md

 You can see an example Processing sketch for displaying the raw rgb data from this sketch<br>
 here: https://github.com/alanesq/esp32cam-demo/blob/master/Misc/displayRGB.pde
+This would read in a file created from the Arduino command:   client.write(rgb, ARRAY_LENGTH);

 This looks like it may contain useful info. on another way of getting RGB data from the camera: https://eloquentarduino.github.io/2020/01/image-recognition-with-esp32-and-arduino/